Electricity sector in Ghana: Bio-energy

 Ghana has put in place mechanisms to attract investments into its biomass and bio-energy sectors to stimulate rural development, create jobs and provide foreign exchange.

-The vast arable and degraded land mass of Ghana, has the potential for the cultivation of crops and plants that could be converted into a wide range of solid and liquid bio-fuels, as the development of alternative transportation fuels could help Ghana to diversify and secure its future energy supplies.
+The vast arable and degraded land mass of Ghana has the potential for the cultivation of crops and plants that could be converted into a wide range of solid and liquid bio-fuels, as the development of alternative transportation fuels could help Ghana to diversify and secure its future energy supplies.
 Main investments in the bio-energy areas existed in the areas of production are transportation, storage, distribution, sale, marketing and exportation.

 The goal of Ghana regarding bio-energy, as articulated its energy sector policy, is to modernize and examine the benefits of bio-energy on a sustainable basis.
 Biomass is Ghana's dominant energy resource in terms of endowment and consumption, with the two primary bio-fuels consumed being ethanol and biodiesel.
-To that effect, the Ghana ministry of Energy in 2010 developed the energy sector strategy and development plan.
-Highlights of the key policy objectives strategy for the renewable energy areas include sustaining the supply and efficient use of wood-fuels, while ensuring that their utilization does not lead to deforestation.
+Highlights of the key policy objectives strategy for the renewable energy areas include sustaining the supply and efficient use of wood fuels, while ensuring that their utilization does not lead to deforestation.

 The plan would support private sector investments in the cultivation of bio-fuel raw materials, extraction of bio-oil and its refining into secondary products, thereby creating appropriate financial and tax incentives.
-The Ghana Renewal Energy Act provides the necessary fiscal incentives for renewable energy development by the private sector, and also details the control and management of bio-fuel and wood- fuel projects in Ghana.
-The Ghana National Petroleum Authority (NPA) was tasked by the Renewable Energy Act 2011, to price Ghana's bio-fuel blend in accordance with the prescribed petroleum pricing formula.
+The Ghana Renewal Energy Act provides the necessary fiscal incentives for renewable energy development by the private sector, and also details the control and management of bio-fuel and wood-fuel projects in Ghana.
+The Ghana National Petroleum Authority (NPA) was tasked by the Renewable Energy Act 2011 to price Ghana's bio-fuel blend in accordance with the prescribed petroleum pricing formula.

-The combined effects of climate change and global economic turbulence, had triggered a sense of urgency among Ghanaian policymakers, industry and development practitioners to find sustainable and viable solutions in the area of bio-fuels.
+The combined effects of climate change and global economic turbulence have triggered a sense of urgency among Ghanaian policymakers, industry and development practitioners to find sustainable and viable solutions in the area of bio-fuels.

-Currently, Brazil, which makes ethanol from maize and sugarcane, is the world's largest bio-fuel market.

-Energy sector in Ghana-statistics and facts

-Ghana’s energy sector is such that the government is involved in the processes of energy production, distribution, and trade.
-Energy is sourced from both renewables and fossil fuels, which form the basis of the electricity supply and consumption in the country.
-Gas represents the largest source of electricity production in Ghana, followed by hydropower.